Scripture Reference: Acts 16:16-40

 The evil spirit had given the young woman the apparent ability to tell fortunes.
 Her owners had made money off of this so were angry at the monetary loss.

 Order and control would have been important in a Roman military outpost like Philippi.
-There was an ongoing tension between the Roman government and the Jews so, when the gathering crowd joined the slave girl’s owners in accusing Paul and Silas, the officials would have wanted to appease everyone and not let things escalate.
+There was ongoing tension between the Roman government and the Jews so when the gathering crowd joined the slave girl’s owners in accusing Paul and Silas, the officials would have wanted to appease everyone and not let things escalate.
 There were no legal charges but it must have seemed simplest to just get rid of these Jewish outsiders in favour of the Roman citizens living in Philippi.
-After all, by law Roman citizens must have a proper trial but these were only Jewish rabbis from far-off Antioch and Jerusalem.
+After all, by law Roman citizens must have a proper trial but these were only Jewish teachers from far-off Antioch and Jerusalem.
 We learn later in the story (Acts 16:35) that the officials were planning on letting the crowd settle down and then, early the next morning, quietly telling the jailer (the officer in charge of the jail) to release the prisoners and send them on their way.

 While hurting, bleeding and confined to a small dark place one might expect that these two men would cower and retreat into depression.
 Instead, Paul and Silas did the unthinkable.
 As the other prisoners listened to them they began praying and singing hymns to God.

 In the morning Paul reveals the fact that he and Silas were Roman citizens.
 The magistrates had broken Roman law by beating Roman citizens publicly without a trial.
 Paul could have quietly left the city but he decided to make a statement about his legitimacy as a citizen.
 Likely, this would have protected Lydia, the jailer and other Christians in Philippi from unnecessary prejudice later on.
 As time goes by a church is established in Philippi.
-Paul will later write letter to them and the letter, the Book of Philippians, can be read in the New Testament.
+Paul will later write a letter to them and the letter, the Book of Philippians, can be read in the New Testament.
 The theme of the Philippian letter is joy.

 There are many lessons to learn from this story and joy while undergoing trials is just one of them.
 Paul and Silas rejoiced in a dark prison cell and the jailer rejoiced in his new faith despite the chaos of his life.